batu92k/MPU6050-Sensor-Library-Cpp/README.md

 ### **3) Build and Run**

-In order to build the example application, make sure that the requirements are fullfilled (check requirements above) and move into the examples folder by using terminal then type ```make all```.
+In order to build the example application, make sure that the requirements are fulfilled (check requirements above) and move into the examples folder by using terminal then type ```make all```.
 If everything is ok, it will create the executable inside the ```examples/build``` folder.

 After the build process you can run the application by moving into ```examples/build``` folder with terminal and type ```sudo ./example_rpi4```.